ageery/kwicket-samples/i18n-sample/README.md

 localization as there will always be a meaningful value.

-When used with a `.properties.xml` file, the localization keys can be the native phrases themselves; there is no need to devise a key naming convention such as would be required with a `.properties` file (which does not allow spaces in the keys).
+When used with a `.properties.xml` file, the localization keys can be the native phrases themselves; there is no need to devise a key-naming convention such as would be required with a `.properties` file (which does not allow spaces in keys).

 In the example, the English localization does _not_ specify "Name" or "Language" (so these labels are rendered as-is) but _does_ specify "Job Title".
 The Chinese localization specifies all of the resources.

 When the language drop-down is changed, the container is refreshed via ajax and the labels for the specified language are displayed properly.
+The refresh is invoked using the `Component.refresh()` method instead of the usual `target.add(...)` method.

+The use of `KBootstrapSelect` is a good example of named parameters: because they're named it's easy to determine the meaning of each parameter as opposed to relying on parameter position.

 Running
 -------